 How to use IBM App Connect with IBM Watson Discovery

-IBM Watson Discovery is an analytics service which enables you to rapidly search both structured and unstructured data to extract meaningful insights.
+IBM Watson Discovery is an analytics service that you can use to rapidly search both structured and unstructured data to extract meaningful insights.

 The following information describes how to use IBM App Connect to connect IBM Watson Discovery to your other applications.